 The anticipated return on investment should be well within the system's 20 to 30-year lifespan.
 Estimations for most qualified residential projects in South Dakota figure 10 to 15 years to reach a payback (excluding the battery cost).

-Battery systems offer their own set of benefits based on the additional features they offer (such as backup power for refrigeration) and the reduction of demand charges (when applicable) on utility bills.
+Battery systems offer their own benefits based on their additional features (such as backup power for refrigeration) and the reduction of demand charges (when applicable) on utility bills.

 In terms of ROI, every situation will be unique due to factors including: